Documents to download

 How does fuel poverty vary across the UK?

-The Government projects that fuel poverty will increase only slightly in England 2023 to around 3.5 million households.
-In England only those households in band D-G (lower energy efficiency) homes who fall below the poverty line after energy costs are considered to be in fuel poverty.
-In 2022 2.8 million households in England were in the lowest two income deciles (10% groups), but were not deemed to be in fuel poverty because their property had a rating of C or better.
+The government projects that fuel poverty will fall in England in 2024 to 12.7% (3.1 million households) which would be the lowest ever level on the current definition.
+In England only those households in homes with lower energy efficiency (bands D-G) who fall below the poverty line after energy costs are considered to be in fuel poverty.
+In 2023 2.5 million households in England were in the lowest two income deciles (10% groups), but were not deemed to be in fuel poverty because their property had a rating of C or better.

 The aggregate fuel poverty gap in England (the total reduction in energy costs needed to take all fuel poor households out of fuel poverty) is a measure that is more sensitive to fuel prices.
-It is projected to nearly double between 2021 and 2023 and 2022 despite very large increses in prices.
-The number of fuel poor households is not expected to increase substantially under the official definition, but the depth of their fuel poverty is.
+It increased by an estimated 67% between 2020 and 2023.
+The extent of fuel poverty (the number of fuel poor households under the official definition) did not increase during the ‘energy crisis’, but the depth of their fuel poverty did.

-The charity National Energy Action (NEA) has estimated that the total number of households across the UK in fuel poverty increased from around 4 million in summer 2020 to 6.7 million in October 2022 and they expect it to reach 7.5 million housholds April 2023.
-This is more than double the official estimate for England.
-The NEA define a houshold as fuel poor if it needs to spend more than 10% of its income on energy to provide a satisfctory heating regime.
+The charity National Energy Action (NEA) has estimated that 6 million households were in fuel poverty in the UK in October 2024.
+This figure is more than double the official estimate for England alone.
+NEA define a houshold as fuel poor if it needs to spend more than 10% of its income on energy to provide a satisfctory heating regime.

 What is being done to address fuel poverty?